Call (904) 268-7812 to speak with an immigration lawyer now.

 Attorney Pai may appear before USCIS, Immigration Court (EOIR) or any Immigration Agency in all 50 States and at any US Embassy or US Consulate abroad.
 From USCIS:

-If you’re looking for a highly experienced immigration lawyer in Jacksonville, call Susan today.
+If you’re looking for a highly experienced immigration lawyer, call Susan today.